mazen-gamdou/Microservices_Project/README.md

 The application is deployed using Docker and Docker Compose, enabling streamlined setup and scalability.
 The `docker-compose.yml` file defines the services, networks, and volumes required for the application.

+## Perspectives

+1. **Implementation of Cookies Logic**: Incorporating cookies into the application would allow for enhanced user session management.

+2. **Monitoring with Grafana**: Integrating monitoring tools like Grafana.

+3. **Social Logins (Google and Facebook)**: Adding support for social logins through platforms like Google and Facebook could streamline the authentication process, making it easier for users to sign up and log in.

 ---

 This documentation provides a foundational overview of your web application's architecture, services, and endpoints.
 Adjust the technology stack, deployment instructions, and any additional details specific to your implementation as necessary.